MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/overview-for-developers.md

 Some Azure resources either don't yet support Microsoft Entra authentication, or their client libraries don't support authenticating with a token.
 Typically these resources are open-source technologies that expect a username and password or an access key in a connection string.

 To avoid storing credentials in your code or your application configuration, you can store the credentials as a secret in Azure Key Vault.
 Using the example displayed above, you can retrieve the secret from Azure KeyVault using a managed identity, and pass the credentials into your connection string.
 This approach means that no credentials need to be handled directly in your code or environment.
 For a detailed example, see [Use managed identities to access Azure Key Vault certificates](/azure/frontdoor/managed-identity).
-For more info on Azure Key vault uthentiucaiton, see [Azure Key Vault authentication](/azure/key-vault/general/authentication).
+For more info on Azure Key Vault authentication, see [Azure Key Vault authentication](/azure/key-vault/general/authentication).

 ## Guidelines if you're handling tokens directly